937-382-8020

 Full Mouth Reconstruction Explained by a Dentist

 Full mouth reconstruction is something Dr. Puckett specializes in.
-We are one of the best dental implant dentist offices in Ohio.
-We also take a strategic comprehensive approach that makes our dental implants one of the more affordable treatment options you can get when it comes to full mouth reconstruction.
+Dr. Puckett is our lead maxillofacial surgeon here at Wilmington Oral Surgery, and we promise you couldn’t be in better hands.
+As one of the best dental implant dentist offices in Ohio, we also take a strategic comprehensive approach that makes our dental implants one of the more affordable treatment options you can get when it comes to full mouth reconstruction.
+A local dental surgeon who saves you money sounds like it might be too good to be true, but we swear by it.
+We understand that the cost of an experienced facial trauma surgeon isn’t something to scoff at.
+That’s why our long-lasting artificial teeth implants are just one of the areas in which we work to save you money.

 Here’s everything you need to know about full mouth reconstruction: what it is, what to expect, and how Dr. Puckett can save you hundreds of dollars on an affordable yet effective treatment plan.